artica/website/_posts/blog/2016-02-26-fablab-barreiro.markdown

 ![](/assets/images/2016-02-26-fablab-barreiro-3.png)

-FabLab Barreiro are one of our partners, having become early adopters of our latest robotic platform [Gyro][3].
+FabLab Barreiro is one of our partners, having become early adopters of our latest robotic platform [Gyro][3].
 They will be able to use Gyro for their projects and any activity promoting the development of technological competences.

 You can read more about their opening day on their [facebook page][1].